 Design & Iteration

-I reviewed how other universities are explaining their diversity, equity, and inclusion efforts.
-I compiled a resource list of their landing pages & brochures and wrote notes about what I felt they did well and could be improved upon.
-I selected universities that are comparable to Georgia Tech’s academic rigor & mission such as Harvard, University of Georgia, Yale, University of Maryland School of Public Policy, and Goldman School of Public Policy.
+The first step in the design process was conducting a competitive analysis to understand how other universities explain their DEI efforts.
+This way, I could get a better understanding of the market and understand what users expect to learn from these resources.
+I compiled a list of landing pages and informational brochures from different universites.
+I wrote notes on the pros and cons of those websites in order to inform my future design.
+I researched universities that were comparable to Georgia Tech’s academic rigor and mission such as Harvard, University of Georgia, Yale, University of Maryland School of Public Policy, and Goldman School of Public Policy.

 - Simple webpage

 - Well organized with links to current website

 - Easy to edit for future student associates

 - Static (don’t need to update frequently)